Learning RAD with MemoryNS

 Registration

 Registration is open to anyone although preference is given to CNSA Members.
-Staff and/or volunteers at CNSA member organizations, which are in good standing, can register at the discounted rate.
+Staff and/or volunteers at CNSA member organizations in good standing, can register at the members' rate.
 Multiple staff/volunteers from a member organization may be eligible for a group discount.
 Please contact our Archives Advisor for details.